OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

 If a low-resolution grid is available, it should be put before subgrids of higher-resolution in the chain of IFD linking.
-On reading, PROJ will use the value from the highest-resoluted grid that contains the point of interest.
+On reading, PROJ will use the value from the highest-resolution grid that contains the point of interest.

 For efficient reading from the network, files hosted on the CDN will use a layout similar to the one described in the `low level paragraph of the Cloud Optimized GeoTIFF